tsipkens/atems/README.md

 #### A general segmenter: seg

 The `agg.seg` function is a general, multipurpose wrapper function that attempts several methods listed here in sequence, prompting the user after each attempt.
-This includes an allowance to refine output from the fully automated *k*-means and Otsu-based methods discussed below, using a manual thresholding of small regions of the image.
+This includes an allowance to refine output from the fully automated *k*-means and Otsu-based methods discussed below, using a slider for a nearly manual thresholding of small regions of the image.

-#### seg_kmeans
+#### *k*-means segmentation: seg_kmeans

 This function applies a *k*-means segmentation approach using three feature layers, which include: